MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-update-report-layouts.md

 ---
-title: Keeping a Report Layout Up-to-date
+title: Update Custom Report Layouts
 description: Learn how to update a custom report layout used on a report when there are design changes to the report's data set, for example.
 author: SorenGP
 ms.service: dynamics365-business-central